ManuCapstone1/OpticalModule/CAD/STL Files/readme.md

 **Print scaled at 99%.

 ## Recommended Print Settings
-##Printer
+### Printer

-Recommend using an FDM printer.
+Recommend using an *FDM printer*.
 Parts should hold good structural integrity to reduce wear and vibrations of the system.

 ### Material
 Strong materials like ABS are the most preferred.
 However, PLA and PLA + are sufficient.

 ### Slicer Setting
-The following suggestions are simply suggestions.
+The following suggestions are simply *suggestions*.
 If you are familiar with 3D printing, use you're discretion.

 | Parameter  | Suggested Setting |
 | ----------- | ----------------- |